Wave-Like Solutions of General One-Dimensional Spatially Coupled Systems

 \bexample[Coding for the BEC] Consider transmission over a binary erasure channel (BEC) using the $(\dl, \dr, w, L)$ ensemble described in Definition~\ref{def:ensemble}.
-Then the ``state'' of each component code at a particular point in time is the fraction of erasure messages that are emitted by variable nodes at this iteration.
+Then the ``state'' of each component code at a particular iteration is the fraction of erasure messages that are emitted by variable nodes at this iteration.
 Hence the state of each component is indeed an element of $[0, 1]$. { $\ensuremath{\Box}$} \eexample

-\bdefinition We denote the space of non-decreasing functions $[0,1] \rightarrow [0,1]$ by $\exitfns.$ A function $h\in\exitfns$ has right limits $h(x+)$ for $x\in (0,1]$ and left limits $h(x-)$ for $x\in[0,1).$ To simplify some notation we define $h(0-)=0$ and $h(1+)=1.$ The function $h$ is continuous at $x$ if $h(x-) = h(x+).$
+\bdefinition We denote the space of non-decreasing functions $[0,1] \rightarrow [0,1]$ by $\exitfns.$ A function $h\in\exitfns$ has right limits $h(x+)$ for $x\in [0,1)$ and left limits $h(x-)$ for $x\in(0,1].$ To simplify some notation we define $h(0-)=0$ and $h(1+)=1.$ The function $h$ is continuous at $x$ if $h(x-) = h(x+).$